Asa Hussain receives Safe Schools South Florida’s annual ‘Legacy of Change’ scholarship award

 Hussain says that this achievement only encourages him to keep moving forward, or as he says, “keep following the rainbow, despite any obstacles I may encounter.
 I can’t wait to see what the future holds for me as I enter college as a legacy of change in my own right.”

-The scholarship is provided to students who, like the award’s namesake Robert Loupo, have worked hard to overcome challenges and to educate and provide support for LGBTQ students in their school and community.
+The scholarship is provided to students who, like the award’s namesake Robert Loupo, have worked hard to overcome challenges as well as educating and providing support for LGBTQ students in their school and community.

+Founder of Safe Schools South Florida, Robert E. Loupo, Jr. was a teacher and counselor who worked tirelessly to make lasting changes in support of LGBTQ students in South Florida after a personal experience as a young man 26 years ago during which he was brutally attacked on South Beach simply for being a gay.

 Following are excerpts of Hussain’s 500-word essay: